After Forever: Subsequent activities (2009–2017)

 After the split up of the band, Sander Gommans released the album System Overload in 2009 with his solo project HDK, followed by Serenades of the Netherworld in 2014.
 He also created Magic-O-Metal, a metal/comic project for children, and works as a high school art teacher.

 Floor Jansen started a new band called ReVamp, which got signed by Nuclear Blast and released the albums ReVamp in 2010 and Wild Card in 2013.
 The band was on hold for a while after the release of ReVamp because of Jansen's health problems and her subsequent recruitment as the new lead singer for Nightwish.
 Jansen's involvement with Nightwish ultimately caused ReVamp to call it quits.

 Joost van den Broek collaborated with both Gommans and Jansen on their new musical projects, while also leading several symphonic/crossover projects, particularly the Christmas Metal Symphony shows in 2008 and 2009 and Stream of Passion's second album The Flame Within.
 He has since focused mostly on composing and studio work, but sporadically performs live, mainly as a session member of Ayreon and The Gentle Storm.

 Bas Maas joined the live band supporting German hard rock singer Doro Pesch in 2008.

 Both André Borgman and Luuk van Gerven joined Robby Valentine's live band while After Forever was on hiatus.
 Borgman also joined Amanda Somerville's band Trillium in 2017, thereby reuniting with his former bandmate Sander Gommans.

 Reunion (2025)

 On 4 and 5 October 2025, the band performed two shows in celebration of the 25th anniversary of their first album.
-The line-up during these two shows consisted of Sander Gommans, Bas Maas, Luuk van Gerven, André Borgman, Mark Jansen, Jeffrey Revet and Angel Wolf-Black.
+The line-up during these two shows consisted of Sander Gommans, Bas Maas, Luuk van Gerven, Ariën van Weesenbeek, Mark Jansen, Jeffrey Revet and Angel Wolf-Black.
 This reunited the band's Desire era lineup, plus the addition of Maas (who replaced Jansen after his firing), and with keyboardist Lando van Gils and lead vocalist Floor Jansen being replaced by Jeffrey Revet and Angel Wolf-Black, respectively.